 One of the most hot-button issues affecting the world today is the impact humans have on the environment.
 Navigating the issues of global warming and pollution is more important for large-scale beverage and food manufacturers than ever before.
 A consumer base that is more informed than ever before, and prioritizes sustainable practices and ingredients that have a low environmental impact, has made this issue one of the most powerful modern trends.
 Adapting to this trend will require both large and small-scale operations in the food and beverage industry to demonstrate sustainable practices and a concern for the environment.

-Changing consumption patterns.
+Changing consumption patterns

 Today’s consumer expects an expedited shopping experience.
 However, convenience alone is no longer enough to satisfy the modern consumer.
 Rather, major brands in the food and beverage industry recognize that the modern consumer also wants a unique shopping experience.
 The intersection between convenience and an enhanced, unique experience is where capturing increased sales and boosting brand visibility occurs.
 At the same time, major brands in the industry also recognize that the modern shopping experience is continually changing.
-In particular, integration of technology our everyday lives, combined with the massive expansion of online and mobile purchasing, is forcing companies to push the boundaries of how they deliver a pleasurable shopping experience to their consumers.
+In particular, integration of technology with our everyday lives, combined with the massive expansion of online and mobile purchasing, is forcing companies to push the boundaries of how they deliver a pleasurable shopping experience to their consumers.